 Careers in accounting include, of course, working as an accountant.
 Accountants are in high demand and graduates can choose from many careers in accounting from entertainment to high-tech.

-The United States Department of Labor Bureau of Labor Statistics publishes the Occupational Outlook Handbook, a resource that provides detailed information about hundreds of occupations including accountants, auditors and similar occupations.
+The US Department of Labor’s Bureau of Labor Statistics publishes the Occupational Outlook Handbook, a resource that provides detailed information about hundreds of occupations including accountants, auditors, and similar occupations.

-According to the bureau, employment of accountants and auditors is expected to grow 16 percent through 2020 because of an increased focus on accounting in response to corporate scandals and recent financial crises.
+According to the Bureau, employment of accountants and auditors is expected to grow 16% through 2020 because of an increased focus on accounting in response to corporate scandals and recent financial crises.
 As business continues to be more global and technology moves more financial aspects of both personal and corporate business into the digital age, accounting expertise and services will be in even greater demand.

 Nathan M. Bisk College of Business students are eligible to enter Florida Tech’s FastTrack MBA and Master of Science in Innovation and Entrepreneurship (MSIE).
-Students must maintain a 3.25 cumulative GPA and complete 95 credits in order to be accepted into the programs.
-Many accounting degree students also go onto master's programs at Florida Tech and other prestigious universities such as Wharton School of Business or the University of Florida to prepare them for careers in accounting.
+Students must maintain a 3.25 cumulative GPA and complete 95 credits to be accepted into the programs.